Everyone wants killer investment advice that will make them millions of dollars. The buy low sell high strategy claims to do just that.

 Open a brokerage account, set up automatic payments, and forget about it.

-Unless you need the money, ignore the fear-mongering of the media.
-Instead, talk with a financial advisor about your financial goals and plan when you should start withdrawing (or moving money to less volatile investments).
+Unless you need the money, ignore the media’s fear-mongering.
+Instead, talk with a financial advisor about your financial goals.
+They can help you decide when to withdraw (or move money to less volatile investments).
+Ensure your financial advisor serves as a fiduciary, meaning they have a legal requirement to serve your best financial interests.

-It may not be exciting, but slow and steady wins the race regarding investing.
+It may not be exciting, but slow and steady wins the wealth-building race.

 Is Buy Low Sell High Bad Advice?

 As a rule of thumb, it’s solid advice.
-However, buy low sell high isn’t an investment strategy, and that’s an important difference.
+However, buy low sell high isn’t an investment strategy.
+That’s a critical difference a lot of people don’t consider.

-When it comes to something as important as your money and financial future, it’s always best to speak with a qualified professional.
+When it comes to something as important as your money and financial future, it’s always best to speak with a qualified professional and ignore all the hype on the internet.